benbalter/WP-Resume/readme.txt

 == Changelog ==

 = 2.0 =
-* Complete code overhaul; performance and stability improvments
+* Complete code overhaul; rewritten from the ground up with performance and stability improvements
 * Fix bug where some users were not able to edit settings on the options page
-* Fix but wheere in some cases page with shortcode would appear blank
+* Fix but where in some cases page with shortcode would appear blank
 * Spanish and Portuguese translations

 = 1.6.6 =